Wiros9/book/docs/dev/about/lino_and_django.rst

 The differences between Lino and plain Django are visible mainly for the application developer.

-A first an most visible difference with plain Django projects is that your Lino applications have an out-of-the box **front end**.
+A first an most visible difference with plain Django projects is that your Lino applications have an out-of-the box :term:`front end`.
 You don't not need to write any URLconf, HTML, CSS nor Javascript.

 But Lino is more than a front end.
 In fact the current front end is not even the only choice [#ui]_.
 Here are the **under the hood** differences between Lino